Taxation without Representation

 Did you give this full unadulterated power to the Governor and his council to preside over you and make decisions on your behalf on which debts you will incur without your consent?
-Of course not!
-And this law is 100% Unconstitutional.

-Well, the Governor and his council are dictating the debts and credits they are receiving from the federal government through this unauthorized law.
+The Governor and his council are dictating the debts and credits they are receiving from the federal government through this unauthorized law.
 They are violating your constitutional rights and this is how they are allowing the federal government to come in and create agencies, positions, systems, representatives, debts and more.

 Have a look: